eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 Analyzing the structure and elements of this example log output shows that this example global cycle has the following characteristics:

-- The GC global cycle is triggered when a memory threshold is reached and begins with an STW pause
+- The GC global cycle is triggered when a memory threshold is reached and begins with an STW pause.

 - After the first increment of the GC global cycle completes, the STW pause ends and the second increment runs concurrently.

 - A single partial GC cycle starts and finishes between the start and end of the concurrent increment.

--A STW pause begins after the concurrent increments completes, during which the third and final increment of the global cycle, which consists of five operations, runs.
+- An STW pause begins after the concurrent increments completes, during which the third and final increment of the global cycle, which consists of five operations, runs.

-- The global GC cycle reclaims memory in the *tenure* area and a small amount of memory in the *nursery* area.
+- The global GC cycle reclaims memory in the tenure area and a small amount of memory in the nursery area.

-## `balanced` example

-Add here